What can I request under an abuse prevention order?

 If the judge issues a 209A order, the defendant will be ordered to give up firearms.
 This means that the defendant:

 - Must immediately transfer possession of any firearms, ammunition, license to carry a firearm or firearms identification card that they have to the police department listed on the order

 - Can’t buy any firearms or ammunition while the order is in effect

 Can I request an abuse prevention order without telling the defendant?

 The court may issue an abuse prevention order without the defendant having notice if there’s a substantial likelihood of immediate danger of abuse.
 This is called an ex parte order.
-You file a complaint form that includes an affidavit (described below) and a hearing is held right away without letting the defendant know.
+You file a complaint form and a hearing is held right away without letting the defendant know.
 The court can issue an ex parte order that can last for up to 10 business days.
 The court will schedule a hearing within 10 business days and then notify the defendant about the ex parte order.
-The defendant has a right to attend that hearing to argue that all or part of the order shouldn’t be continued.
+The defendant has a right to participate in that hearing to argue that all or part of the order shouldn’t be continued.
 At that hearing, often referred to as the 10-day hearing, the judge will hear from you and the defendant, if the defendant appears.